Japanese invasion of Taiwan (1895): Phase Two: Hsinchu, Miaoli and Changhua

 The capture of Tainan now became a political as well as a strategic imperative for the Japanese.
 However, this proved to be easier said than done.
 Faced with growing resistance to their occupation, the Japanese were unable to advance immediately on Tainan.
 During the second phase of the campaign, from June to August, the Japanese secured central Taiwan by occupying Miaoli and Changhua.
 They then paused for a month, and only embarked on the third and final phase of the campaign, the advance on Tainan, in October.

 Japanese capture of Hsinchu

 On 11 June the Imperial Guards Division left Taipei and began to advance south.
-Its immediate objectives were Tokoham (Daxi District) and Tek-cham (Hsinchu).
+Its immediate objectives were Tokoham and Hsinchu.
 The Japanese captured Hsinchu with little trouble on 22 June.
 The Chinese troops of the Hsinchu garrison removed their uniforms and handed over their weapons to the Japanese as soon as they entered the city.